facebook

 • Accommodation in a range of guest houses, lodges, hotels and cottages

-• Lead vehicle with experienced crew
+• Lead vehicle with an experienced crew

 • All activities and entrance fees as per the itinerary; maps and local information.

-Each vehicle is equipped with drinks cooler, first aid kit, stereo, radio contact between all vehicles, inverter to charge small appliances, camping chairs, table, tools and spare parts, spare tyres.
+Each vehicle is equipped with drinks cooler, first aid kit, radio contact between all vehicles,

 Kenya Rhino and Ranches Safari Package excludes: